mlgupta/keyper-docs/source/SSH Config.md

     #              parameter.
 It is set using %u on AuthorizedKeysCommand       #
     # 2. fingerprint: SSH Key finger print.
 It is an optional parameter.
 It is  #
     #                 set using %f on AuthorizedKeysCommand                     #
-    # 3. key: SSH Key.
-It is an optional parameter.
-It is set using %k on       #
+    # 3. serial: Certificate Serial No. It is set using %s on                   #
-    #         AuthorizedKeysCommand                                             #
-    # 4. key_type: SSH Key type.
-It is an optional parameter.
-It is set using   #
-    #              %t on AuthorizedKeysCommand                                  #
+    #         AuthorizedPrincipalsCommand                                       #
     # - Deploy this script under /etc/ssh (or corresponding location in your    #
     #   distro).                                                                #
     # - Rename it as authprinc.sh, and make sure it is owned by root and is     #